The Sweet Dove Died: Critical response

 The book was widely praised by critics, including The Times and The Guardian, and reached No. 3 on the Sunday Times Bestsellers List.
 Kirkus Reviews was less positive, admiring the author's use of language but ultimately defining the novel as "sad, rather superficial".
 As Pym had predicted, some long-standing Pym readers were disappointed by the less overtly comic tone of the book, compared with her earlier novels.
 However, it is generally recognised as one of her best-constructed and most mature works.
 Mason Cooley has described it as "the most brilliant success of Barbara Pym's career".

 Connections to other works

 Pym's characters often reappear throughout her work.
 Coming at the end of her career, there are fewer connections between The Sweet Dove Died and the rest of Pym's oeuvre, but the character of Ned reappears in the 1979 short story Across a Crowded Room, commissioned by The New Yorker, which is collected in the volume Civil to Strangers.
+'Mrs Ainger' (Sophia) from An Unsuitable Attachment is mentioned.